resun-c/django-auth0-engine/README.txt

 	3.2.2.
 HeaderAuthMiddleware

-		To authenticate the requests of your API, use this middleware.
+		To authenticate the requests of your APIs, use this middleware.
 It is like `SessionAuthMiddleware`, but instead of using sessions, it uses the Bearer token from the Authorization header for authentication.